BeauJoh/thesis/source/10-chapter-2-background-information-and-related-work.md

 ## Benchmark Suites

-The NAS parallel benchmarks [@bailey1991parallel] follow a ‘pencil-and-paper‘ approach, specifying the computational problem but leaving implementation choices such as language, data structures and algorithms to the user.
+The NAS parallel benchmarks [@bailey1991parallel] follow a ‘pencil-and-paper‘ approach, specifying the computational problems to be included in the benchmark suite but leaving implementation choices such as language, data structures and algorithms to the user.
 The benchmarks include varied kernels and applications which allow a nuanced evaluation of a complete HPC system, however, the unconstrained approach does not readily support direct performance comparison between different hardware accelerators using a single set of codes.

 Martineau et al. [@martineau2016performance] collected a suite of benchmarks and three mini-apps to evaluate Clang OpenMP 4.5 support for Nvidia GPUs.
 Their focus was on comparison with CUDA; OpenCL was not considered.

 Barnes et al. [@barnes2016evaluating] collected a representative set of applications from the current NERSC workload to guide optimization for Knights Landing in the Cori supercomputer.
 As it is not always feasible to perform such a detailed performance study of the capabilities of different computational devices for particular applications, the benchmarks described in this paper may give a rough understanding of device performance and limitations.